-The Ferrari 575 Superamerica was designed by Pininfarina as an exclusive low volume V12 Ferrari berlinetta featuring a highly original, innovative take on the convertible concept.
-The Superamerica was the first production car to adopt an innovative rotating roof movement in combination with electrochromic technology developed exclusively for glass surfaces of these dimensions, with Saint Gobain.
-The Fioravanti-patented rotating roof concept allows the Superamerica driver to electrically drop the top in 10 seconds flat, making it the world's fastest convertible berlinetta (201 MPH top speed).
+Following on from Pininfarina's celebratory 550 Barchetta, the Ferrari 575 Superamerica was designed by Pininfarina as an exclusive low volume V12 Ferrari Berlinetta featuring a highly original, innovative take on the convertible concept.
+The Superamerica was the first production car to adopt an innovative rotating roof movement in combination with electrochromic technology developed exclusively for glass surfaces of these dimensions in partnership with glass-manufacturers, Saint Gobain.
+The Fioravanti-patented rotating roof concept allows the Superamerica driver to electrically drop the top in 10 seconds flat, making one of the world's fastest convertibles with a 201 MPH top speed.

 The Superamerica's unusual electric roof was dubbed 'Revocromico' to highlight the unique combination of its rearward rotation movement and electrochromic technology.
 It has a carbon-fibre structure and the boot capacity remains unchanged whether the roof is open or closed too.
 The glass rear window also acts as a highly effective wind deflector when the roof is open.
 The use of electrochromic glass means that the driver can completely control the level of light entering the cockpit.
 There are five tint levels available and the glass can go from dark to light in under a minute, at the touch of a button.
 Derived from the 575M Maranello, the Superamerica was enhanced to deliver 540 hp.

 Delivered new by Graypaul Ferrari on the 6th October 2005 to renowned car collector Viscount Cowdray, this superbly specified 575 Maranello Superamerica is finished in Nero Daytona and Sabbia hide and importantly fitted with the must-have Fiorano handling package option.